Posted on: September 13, 2016

-Felicia: Yes because even when I have a bad night (not many customers) I’m still really tired.
+Felicia: I just want to go to sleep.
+When I had a bad night (not many customers) I’m still really tired.
 Even more tired than when I’ve had a good night!
 Just standing there and waiting is more exhaustive than being busy.

-Me: And do you always stick to the agreed time with a customer or are you flexible?
+Do you always stick to the agreed time with a customer or are you flexible?

-Felicia: No, I always stick to my rule: 15 minutes for 50 Euros.
-But the pricing depends, from some people I’ll ask a 100 Euros, others 50.
-It depends on how you see the customer, if you can take more money from him, yeah why not?
+Felicia: No, I always stick to my rule: 15 minutes for 50 euros.
+But the pricing depends.
+From some people I ask 100 euros, others 50.
+It depends on how you see the customer.
+When I can earn more money from him, yeah why not?

-Me: And what are the things that you don’t offer?
+What are the things that you don’t offer?

-Felicia: Oh there are many things haha!
+Felicia: Oh there are many things.
+Haha!

 Mark: Haha, anything without a condom.

 But it really depends, a few weeks ago I had a couple of guys who just wanted to come in, sit down and talk for 5 minutes and then they left.
 So I take those two.

-Me: And you don’t allow couples?
+You don’t allow couples?

 Felicia: Yes I do, sometimes.
 But that also depends on what they want.
 If they want me to go down on her or stuff like that, no. Because I don’t do that.
 I’ve had really bad experiences with couples so I prefer not to.

-Me: Quite often when we walk in the Red Light District we wonder why there aren’t signs on the windows stating what the ladies offer?
+Quite often when we walk in the Red Light District we wonder why there aren’t signs on the windows stating what the ladies offer?
 Is there a specific reason for that?

 Mark: I think it has to do with the fact that they always negotiate with someone, I think.